wpaccessibility/wp-a11y-docs/docs/topics/documenting-accessibility/accessibility-txt.md

 ## Visibility of accessibility.txt files

 Currently `accessibility.txt` files can only be viewed by downloading plugin or theme files and viewing them in a text editor or using the [theme or plugin file editor](https://developer.wordpress.org/advanced-administration/wordpress/edit-files/).

-In the future, the accessibility team hopes to surface this information withing the WordPress admin and on WordPress.org.
+In the future, the accessibility team hopes to surface this information within the WordPress admin and on WordPress.org.